Tedby141/Tedby141/README.md

 <sup>What you'll see here is basic info like dni's and byi's.
 And by the way, I rarely (NEVER) start conversations first.
 Approach me first, thank you.</sup>

 # Always interact with caution unless we're friends.
+I have SEVERE emotional irregulations.
+One minute I'm just fine and the other I act as if I hate you.
+BE CAUTIOUS.

 <details>